Do’s and Don’ts for Submitting Photos to Casting Directors

-If you’re asked to submit a picture of your car for a role, please submit a photo of your actual car and not a photo from the dealership or the car company’s website.
-Casting Directors use these photos to build their scenes and confirm things like make, model, color, and condition.
+If you’re asked to send in or upload a photo of your car to your profile, please submit a photo of your actual car and not a photo from the dealership or the car company’s website.
+Casting Directors use these photos to confirm things like make, model, color, and condition.
 Remember, your car is expected to show up to set the way it looks in the photos, so you should always send photos that accurately reflect your car’s condition.

 Now you know how to set yourself up for success when submitting photos to Casting Directors.
-For more ways to be a successful Background Actor, check out our articles How to Respond to Central Casting Messages and How to Read a Central Casting Job Post.
+For more ways to be a successful Background Actor, check out our articles How to Prepare for Your First Day on Set and 5 Key Background Acting Tips.